-The OPTN/UNOS Data Advisory Committee (DAC) provided feedback to the Lung Subcommittee on November 8, 2017.
-As a result of their review, there was no substantive feedback on necessary changes.
+In addition, the Committee consulted with the OPTN/UNOS Data Advisory Committee for input.
+As a result of DAC's review, there was no substantive feedback on necessary changes.
 DAC members found the proposal to be thoroughly vetted with well-selected data fields that could inform future policy.
 However, the DAC did note that the status (ST) drop-down field, which permits a program to enter "unknown," could lead to unclear data.
 The DAC did acknowledge that this field is used across all forms and organ-types, thus modifying it should be part of a larger effort.